niczero/mojar/README.md

 # Mojar

-A small booster pack for Mojolicious.
+A small booster pack for Mojolicious focused on integration.
 The (soft) criteria are
 *   Filesystem footprint kept small.
 *   Number of package dependencies kept low.